albalro/albalro.github.io/docs/certification-system/microservice.md

 API Certification is the microservice responsible for getting a grade for each API.
 It has several modules to certify different aspects of each API and calculate a final score for them using a weighted average.

 This open-source API-First-based certification service evaluates your APIs according to a set of rules that the user can customize.

-This service is the heart of a certification system, compounded by the following:

-- Certificator - This service.
-- [Rulesets](link) - A compound of rules that can replace and extend the default rules.
-- [apicli](link) - The CLI that interacts with it.
-- [API hub](link) - The tools that help you design your APIs.

 {: .note }
 The microservice has a set of rules that are in the system **by default**.
 In addition, you can sync it with the [rulesets repository](link) to override the service default rules with a more-complete set.